hicops/hicops/README.md

 ## Recommended Compiler
 GCC compiler version 7.2.0 or later supporting C++14.
 You may use Intel or LLVM compilers but make sure to follow through the installation steps accordingly.
 We have tested the HiCOPS on Linux OS (Ubuntu v16.04, v18.04 and CentOS-7) using GCC v7.2.0, v8.4.0 and v9.3.0 on Haswell, Broadwell, Kabylake, Skylake and KNL processors.

-## Install the required packages
+## Install and Load the required packages
-Install the following packages preferably using [Spack](https://spack.readthedocs.io).
-Read more about how to install Spack and how to install packages using Spack [here](https://spack.readthedocs.io/en/latest/getting_started.html).
+Install and load the following packages preferably using [Spack](https://spack.readthedocs.io).
+Read more about how to install Spack and how to install and load packages using Spack [here](https://spack.readthedocs.io/en/latest/getting_started.html).

 ```bash
 Required Packages: